ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Shader Effects.rst

         "}"

-You can use any custom property on the
-`ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__ in your shader.
+You can use any custom property on the :ref:`ShaderEffect <sdk_qtquick_shadereffect>` in your shader.
 This makes animated shader code very easy:

 .. code:: qml